emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 About SQLAlchemy
 ================

-Any `ORM could be good <http://aosabook.org/en/sqlalchemy.html>`__, if it `implements principles <http://techspot.zzzeek.org/2012/02/07/patterns-implemented-by-sqlalchemy/>`__ of popular book «Patterns of Enterprise Application Architecture» [#fnpoeaa]_.
+Any `ORM is good <http://aosabook.org/en/sqlalchemy.html>`__, if it `implements principles <http://techspot.zzzeek.org/2012/02/07/patterns-implemented-by-sqlalchemy/>`__ of popular book «Patterns of Enterprise Application Architecture» [#fnpoeaa]_.
-Storm ORM contrasts with simplicity against the background of SQLAlchemy, just like VIM on the background of Emacs, or jQuery on the background of Dojo.
+Storm ORM is distinguished by its simplicity from SQLAlchemy, like VIM from Emacs, or jQuery from Dojo.
 Ideologically, they have a lot in common, I would say that the Storm ORM is a simplified version of SQLAlchemy.
 You would have studied the source code of Storm ORM much faster than introduction of tutorial of SQLAlchemy.
 You can extend and adapt Storm ORM for your requirements much faster than you would have understood the way to implement it for SQLAlchemy.